 SoCalGas exercised due diligence in the design, planning, and construction activities for this project to minimize or avoid costs when prudent to do so.
 As discussed above, the Project Team reviewed existing records, communicated with external stakeholders, and conducted a site walk to incorporate the site conditions in the project plan and design.
-SoCalGas bundled this valve project with two additional projects, Burbank Valve Enhancement Projects - Valleyheart and Noble, and Verdugo and Reese, to gain efficiencies in engineering, planning, and construction activities.
+SoCalGas bundled this valve project with two additional projects, Burbank Valve efficiencies in engineering, planning, and construction activities.